TL;DR

 VAST tags can provide a seamless experience of video ad placement.
 Video players utilizing VAST can display third-party video ad content without help from the publisher’s ad server or ad network.

-VPAID (video player ad-interface definition) is a common interface that connects video players and ad units, providing an interactive experience in advertising.
-Additional features like clicks on different tabs in one ad, zooming in and out, embedding a questionnaire within an ad, and playing games in the video ad are available to VPAID users.
-It can also gather information on how the viewers interact with an ad, providing more granular statistics to the marketers.
+VPAID (video player ad interface definition) is a standard interface that connects video players and ad units, enabling interactive advertising experiences.
+Additional features, such as clicking different tabs within an ad, zooming in and out, embedding a questionnaire within an ad, and playing games in a video ad, are available to VPAID users.
+It can also gather information on how viewers interact with an ad, providing marketers with more granular statistics.

 Different types of VAST ads